rachelnotlegaladvice/pghlegalstuff/_posts/faqs/2015-01-01-what-if-an-officer-asks-question.md

 ---
 category: faq
-title: What if a police officer asks me a question?
+title: What if a law enforcement officer asks me a question?
 faqtype: kyr
 published: true
 ---